torutk/CalendarGadget/README.md

 ### after build

-- execute an executable jar for all platform. (required JDK or JRE 8)
+- execute an executable jar for all platform. (required JDK 11)
-- Not run on JDK 9

 ### after install of self-contained applicaiton package(MSI)